-Deductions of $\in$ 14 million for intangible assets are recognised in Tier 1 capital, in accordance with section 10 (2a) sentence 2 no. 2 of the KWG.
-Tier 2 capital is reduced by $\in$ 16 million from goodwill, pursuant to section 10a (6) sentences 9 and 10 of the KWG.
+Deductions of \in 12 million for intangible assets are recognised in Tier 1 capital, in accordance with section 10 (2a) sentence 2 no. 2 of the KWG.
+Tier 2 capital is reduced by \in 16 million from goodwill, pursuant to section 10a (6) sentences 9 and 10 of the KWG.

-Under the AIRBA, amounts to be deducted from liable equity in relation to valuation adjustment deficits and securitisation exposures pursuant to section 10 (6a) of the KWG in the amount of $\in$ 174 million need to be reported to the regulatory authorities.
-This item is reduced, after confirmation of the financial statements of Aareal Bank AG, to $\in$ 91 million.
+Under the AIRBA, amounts to be deducted from liable equity in relation to valuation adjustment deficits pursuant to section 10 (6a) of the KWG in the amount of \in 107 million need to be reported to the regulatory authorities.
+This item is reduced, after confirmation of the financial statements of Aareal Bank AG, to \in 3 million.